dward2/BME547/Lectures/unit_testing.md

 # Unit Testing

 ## Unit Testing Introduction
-Every step or function that has algorithmic content will be paired with a test to ensure that the code works as desired.
+Every unit function should be paired with a test to ensure that the function works as desired.

 ### Test-Driven Development
 * Write your tests before you code